songwongtp/Concurrent_Programming_with_C-11/README.md

     - Shouldn't remote threads than the hardware can support (Oversubscription)
         - create lots of contact switching
         - degrade the performance

+Avoiding Data Race
+Markup : 1.
+Use mutex to synchronize data access
+         2. Never leak a handle of data to outside
+         3. Design interface appropriately